Furstenberg sumset conjecture and Mandelbrot percolations: Abstract

 \section{Abstract}

 In this paper we extend Hochman and Shmerkin's projection theorem to product measures of Mandelbrot cascades acting on ergodic measures imaged through canonical mappings of one-dimensional iterated function systems without any separation conditions.
 Consequently we extend Furstenberg sumset theorem to images of subshifts on symbolic spaces, and to Mandelbrot percolations on invariant sets.
+We also obtain dimension results for convolutions of Bernoulli convolutions and that of Mandelbrot cascade measures.

 \subjclass{37C45 (Primary) 28A80, 60G57 (Secondary)}